kesun421/Smart-Reader-iOS/README.md

 * Have a comfortable, elegant user interface.

 * Use bayesian text filtering algorithm (similar to spam filtering), combined with PageRank algorithm to determine if a news article falls into user’s interest.

 * Filter out similar news reports from different sources.

 * Runs smoothly on iPhone, iPad.
 With future Mac port.

-* Backup interest db to iCloud.
+* Show summary text for news articles if there are any.
+Else, directly show the news article, but with button to render through readability mobilizer.

+###Future Features###

 * Online plans (paid services):
 	- Better recommendation through friend’s suggestions.
 	- Better recommendation from friend’s shared interests (sharing interest concept?).

-* Show summary text for news articles if there are any.
-Else, directly show the news article, but with button to render through readability mobilizer.

-* Elegant fonts for title and summary text.
+* Backup interest db to iCloud.

 ###Technology###